react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 - `onItemPress(route)` - function to be invoked when an item is pressed
 - `style` - style object for the content section
 - `labelStyle` - style object to overwrite `Text` style inside content section, when your label is a string
+- `itemStyle` - style object for the item content section
 #### Example:

 ```js